drollings/yamake/README.md

-This jsonmake tool is meant to replace platform-specific Makefiles and scripts.
+This jsonmake tool is currently a Python script that uses JSON files to replace platform-specific Makefiles and scripts.
 Only the dependency tracking functionality is currently enabled.

+If you need a mature tool for this sort of thing, I recommend meson or redo.

-It is lightweight, and its primary advantage over make is that targets have both dependencies and provides, and provides allow for a duck-typing style of abstraction.
+It is lightweight, and its primary advantage over make apart from cleaner syntax and cross-platform potential is that its targets have both dependencies and provides, and this allows for a duck-typing style of abstraction.

 The first use case is managing Witcher 3 mods on Linux, but the tool isn't specific to that use case.